AgentTroll/blog/2019-07-13-lessons-learned-debugging-part-6.md

 `PlayerInteractEvent`, I believe that using `getItem()` from the event would return `null` for no item, but `Player#getItemInHand()` would return an `AIR` item.
-In fact, `Inventory#getItem(int)` would return `null` as well, and any setter accepted a `null` item as an empty itme as well so the inconsistent use of the `AIR` material essentially makes no sense at all in this case.
+In fact, `Inventory#getItem(int)` would return `null` as well and any setter accepted a `null` item as an empty item so the inconsistent use of the `AIR` material obviously doesn't make a whole lot of sense.
 Regardless, I digress.
-Even for more advance programmers, the Bukkit inventory API is still difficult to navigate.
+The point is, even for more advance programmers, the Bukkit inventory API is still difficult to navigate.

 Honestly the best advice I can really give is find one way to do things and stick with it.
 This is a controversial